michaelsbradleyjr/vps-setup/README.md

 This documentation will by no means be exhaustive, but should provide a fresh Linux VPS with a reasonable amount of *basic* security and facilities for everyday dev work, particularly for someone whose focus is on Linux + [node.js](http://nodejs.org/).
 For those who stumble upon this resource: I won't explain every command or justify each step -- [Google](http://bit.ly/q3TYIW) and the "man pages" are good friends.

-Note that my reference point at the time of writing is [Ubuntu Server 11.04 - Natty Narwhal](http://releases.ubuntu.com/11.04/).
+Note that my reference point at the time of writing is [Ubuntu Server 12.04 - Precise Pangolin](http://releases.ubuntu.com/12.04/).

 # Linux VPS spin up / local VM os install

-When I say "VPS" I mean a *virtual private server* provided by the likes of [Rackspace Cloud](http://www.rackspace.com/cloud/cloud_hosting_products/servers/), [Slicehost](http://www.slicehost.com/) and [Linode](http://www.linode.com/index.cfm).
+When I say "VPS" I mean a *virtual private server* provided by the likes of [DigitalOcean](https://www.digitalocean.com/), [Rackspace Cloud](http://www.rackspace.com/cloud/cloud_hosting_products/servers/) and [Linode](http://www.linode.com/index.cfm).

-When I say "local VM" I mean a *virtual machine* running within some local (desktop) virtualization environment, e.g. [VMware Fusion](http://www.vmware.com/products/fusion/overview.html) or [VirtualBox](http://www.virtualbox.org/).
+When I say "local VM" I mean a *virtual machine* running within some local (desktop) virtualization environment, e.g. [VMware Fusion](http://www.vmware.com/products/fusion/) or [VirtualBox](http://www.virtualbox.org/).

 For simplicity's sake, I'll just use the term "VPS" throughout this README, but I could be referring to a virtual server hosted in the cloud *-or-* one running on my local machine.

-My assumption is that the VPS is a bare-bones fresh install of Ubuntu Server, version 11.04 or later.
+My assumption is that the VPS is a bare-bones fresh install of Ubuntu Server, version 12.04 or later.
 I also assume that, at a minimum, sshd (SSH server) is installed with the default settings and listening for connections.

 **At this point I know the root password and can either access the VPS's console or can login via ssh.**